 run will also be summarized in Audit summary emails.

 Choose your desired alert method in this section.
-You can also enable/disable these items directly on the Audit Server -> Alerts menu.
+You can also enable/disable these items directly on the Audit Server -> Alerts and Audit Groups menu.

 The SNMP alerts and Email items require additional configuration.